NeoTavern/NeoTavern-Frontend/README.md

 - Assigning multiple lorebooks per persona/chat.
 - Assigning a connection profile per chat.

-**What things did not implement yet:**
+**What things did not implement:**

-- Slash commands.
-- Detailed macro system.
+- STScript, QRs, slash commands, detailed macro system.
-- STScript support.
 - More built-in extensions.
 - NovelAI/Horde/KoboldClassic.
 If they have OpenAI compatible API, we can add later.
 If not, we are not planning to add them.
+- Reasoning for text completion.
+- Media attachments.
+Such as images, files, audio, video.

 **Thing that not implemented fully:**